Twinning outfits not a fashion faux pas in Milan

 Many in the industry take comfort, he said, in knowing that “when you go, you'll all be wearing the same absurd sneaker.”

-Of course when it comes to the brand’s employees, security guards and ushers at fashion shows, it is standard to wear the same thing: black. — AFP
+Of course when it comes to the brand's employees, security guards and ushers at fashion shows, it is standard to wear the same thing: black. ― ETX Studio